crd150/crd150.github.io/syllabus.md

 Dr. Noli Brazil
 *Contact*: nbrazil.at.ucdavis.edu
 *Office*: 2325 Hart Hall
-*Office hours*: Monday and Wednesday from 4:30-5:30 pm or by appointment, Zoom or in-person.
+*Office hours*: Monday and Wednesday from 4:00-5:00 pm or by appointment, Zoom or in-person.
 Please sign up for a slot [here](https://www.wejoinin.com/sheets/vwzry).
 Out of courtesy to other students, please do not sign up for more than two 10-minute blocks.
 If you do, I will keep only the first two blocks.
 The last 20 minutes are open drop in.
-Zoom link is located on Canvas home page.
+Zoom link is located [here](https://ucdavis.zoom.us/j/92687238324?pwd=WTRyZDZMenhZeUMyYXMxbis0ZXR4UT09) and on Canvas home page.

 <div style="margin-bottom:25px;">
 </div>